CapX

-CapX is a liberal British online newspaper and news aggregator.
+CapX is a centre-right British online newspaper and news aggregator.
 It was founded by the Centre for Policy Studies, and features columnists and contributors such as Tim Montgomerie, Daniel Hannan, and V. S. Naipaul.
 The site offers original content and aggregated news and blogs, and features opinion on politics, economics, and business issues.

 CapX was launched on 21 June 2014 as a commentary outlet to promote "democratic capitalism" and support innovation, competition, free trade, good governance and liberty.
 It aggregates and selects news from 3.5 million blogs, academic journals and mainstream media.
 It publishes a spectrum of pro-market authors.

 History

 CapX was founded by the Centre for Policy Studies (CPS) on 21 June 2014 in collaboration with Signal Media.
 On 28 January 2015, a new site was launched for CapX.
 CPS chairman Lord Saatchi commented on its launch, "CapX, the first global digital think tank, has been designed to show how popular capitalism can work to the benefit of all.
 We hope it will make a difference."